 Prior to accepting the position as Executive Director of the Illinois Solar Energy Association, Lesley served on the ISEA board from September 2009 until April 2012.
 As a board member she was Chair of Marketing Committee.
 Lesley previously worked for Community Energy Inc.(CEI) as the Midwest Director of Business Development.
 She started with CEI in 2005 as the Residential Program Manager for the award winning City of Naperville Renewable Energy Program, and in 2006 added corporate and industrial sales to her responsibilities.
 Lesley also serves on the board of the Illinois Environmental Council.
 She is grateful to have the opportunity to use her personal energy to help with the transition to the clean energy economy.

-Nicola has been working in communications and administration in the nonprofit sector for over five years, after graduating from the University of Chicago with a degree in English Literature.
-She is very passionate about renewable energy and is excited to help promote solar in the state of Illinois!
+Nicola has been working in communications and administration in the nonprofit sector for eight years, after graduating from the University of Chicago with a degree in English Literature.
+She is very passionate about renewable energy and is proud to help push Illinois towards a sustainable future.

 Shannon is the Vice President of Development for StraightUp Solar, a solar energy integration company and directs its Bloomington, IL office.
 She has been an ISEA-contributing member since 2004, a Board member starting in 2011, and was elected ISEA Board President from January of 2013 through 2017, rejoining the Board in 2019.
 Collaboration and strategic partnerships with industry and nonprofit solar advocates have been an important focus for her as ISEA has grown and increased state-wide engagement with the public, solar industry, and Illinois legislators.
 Shannon also serves as a Solar Ambassador for WECARE Solar, a nonprofit dedicated to bringing reliable solar electricity to health clinics in the developing world in an effort to reduce infant and maternal mortality.
 She is also a Licensed Professional Geologist with advanced degrees in Geology, Hydrogeology and Renewable Energy.